Frequently Asked

 13. Do you offer a sliding scale for your fees?

 Yes, our lowest sliding scale goes down to $100.
 Anything below our therapists’ full fee is considered a sliding scale.
 The sliding scale is offered based on evidence of need and availability at the time of inquiry.
-Please feel free to discuss your needs with us during our phone/virutal consultation.
+Please feel free to discuss your needs with us during our phone/virtual consultation.

 14. What forms of payment do you accept?